Think global, act local

 The World Federation of United Nations Associations (WFUNA) represents the people’s movement supporting their nation’s responsible participation in the United Nations.
 In democracies an informed population can hold it’s polity to account through domestic elections.
 Its members are citizens.

-Understand the agenda
+Understand the international agenda

 The New York Declaration for Refugees and Migrants (UN, 2016) represents the international political will and commitment to respond to people on the move.